Sign Up For Email Updates

 (b) In the case of a committee employee who works under the direct supervision of a member of the committee other than a chair, the chair may require that such member affirm in writing that the employee has complied with clause 8(a) (subject to clause 9 of rule X) as evidence of compliance by the chair with this clause and with clause 9 of rule X.

-(A) a Member, Delegate, or Resident Commissioner may not retain the spouse of such individual in a paid position; and
+(A) a Member, Delegate, or Resident Commissioner may not retain the relative of such individual in a paid position; and

-(B) an employee of the House may not accept compensation for work for a committee on which the spouse of such employee serves as a member.
+(B) an employee of the House may not accept compensation for work for a committee on which the relative of such employee serves as a member.

-(2) Subparagraph (1) shall not apply in the case of a spouse whose pertinent employment predates the One Hundred Seventh Congress.
+(2) Subparagraph (1) shall not apply in the case of a relative whose pertinent employment predates the One Hundred Thirteenth Congress.

 9. A Member, Delegate, Resident Commissioner, officer, or employee of the House may not discharge and may not refuse to hire an individual, or otherwise discriminate against an individual with respect to compensation, terms, conditions, or privileges of employment, because of the race, color, religion, sex (including marital or parental status), disability, age, or national origin of such individual, but may take into consideration the domicile or political affiliation of such individual.